github/catalyst/docs/_guide/create-ability.md

 ---
+version: 2
-chapter: 16
+chapter: 9
+title: Create Ability
 subtitle: Create your own abilities
-version: 2
 ---

 Catalyst provides the functionality to create your own abilities, with a few helper methods and a `controllable` base-level ability.
 These are explained in detail below, but for a quick summary they are: